-Between Twilight and Dawn is a collection of eleven horror and cosmic horror short stories totaling just over sixty thousand words.
+Between Twilight and Dawn is a collection of seventeen horror and cosmic horror short stories totaling just over sixty thousand words.
 The theme of the collection is as its title says, all the stories begin at sunset and resolve by sunrise.
 These stories take place in a wide variety of locations and historical periods.

 About Printing and Shipping -

 To cope with the difficulties of direct international shipping, all copies going to backers outside of North America will be supplied via Print on Demand via Lightning Source.
 All North American copies will be printed at our usual printer and shipped directly from our office in New York.
 Unfortunately due to this international backer will not be able to add-on any physical copies of our previous fiction volumes (Tales of Cthulhu Invictus, Dread Shadows in Paradise, Heroes of Red Hook, or Further Tales of Cthulhu Invictus).

 TUMSHIEHEID by William Meikle – There are older traditions than pumpkins and candy, more basic traditions.
 Jack of the lantern does not like being mocked, especially on a night when the veil is thin and the old ways can return, with their vengeance.

 FORGETTING by Richard Lee Byers – Out of sight, out of mind.
 Out of mind, out of life.
 A son learns this bitter lesson when trying to help his sick father work through some issues one night.